It’s an incredible blessing to travel and work from anywhere you choose. I can say this from experience, as I’ve been living this dream for 10 years!

 Should you do an online search for ‘jobs that let you travel’, the first suggestion is often to become a flight attendant.

-This is truly the worst advice.
+Sorry, but this is truly the worst advice.
 Have these writers ever even spoken to a flight attendant?

 Initially, a flight attendant may travel back and forth to the same destination.
 Often they don’t see much beyond the inside of an airport hotel.
 When they do get to spend some free time in a new city, it may be less exciting because it is often not the destination they would choose to visit.
+It’s not really “living the dream”.

 Once, on a longtail boat tour in Bangkok, everyone else in my group happened to be part of a KLM flight crew.
 I mentioned to a pilot how I’d really enjoyed the tour.
 “Eh, it’s alright, I guess,” he said.
 “Actually, this is the seventh time I’ve done it.”